NGC 1277

+of this class.
+Observations with Hubble Space Telescope indicate that NGC 1277 lacks metal-poor globular clusters, suggesting that it has accreted little mass over its lifetime and supporting the relic galaxy hypothesis.

 Dark matter

 NGC 1277 has a very unusual rotation curve that suggests that it contains very little dark matter.

 Supermassive black hole

 Hubble Space Telescope image of the galactic group in the Perseus Cluster that NGC 1277 is a member of.
 It is the bright galaxy just to the left of the center of the image.

 Initial observations made using the Hobby–Eberly Telescope at Texas's McDonald Observatory suggested the presence of a black hole with a mass of about 1.7×10^10 solar mass (17 billion solar masses), equivalent to 14% of the total stellar mass of the galaxy, due to the motions of the stars near the center of the galaxy.
 This resulted in the initial claim that the black hole in NGC 1277 is one of the largest known in relation to the mass of its host galaxy.

 A follow-up study, based on the same data and published the following year, reached a very different conclusion.
 The black hole that was initially suggested at 1.7×10^10 solar mass was not as massive as once thought.
 The black hole was estimated to be between 2 and 5 billion solar masses.
 This is less than a third of the previously estimated mass, a significant decrease.
 Models with no black hole at all were also found to provide reasonably good fits to the data, including the central region.

 Subsequent investigations employed adaptive optics to acquire a better estimate of the mass of the black hole.

 One group made observations using the Gemini Near Infrared Integral Field Spectrometer to better determine the mass of the black hole at the center of NGC 1277.
 The group used similar models to that of van den Bosch, but with higher spatial resolution.
 After using stellar dynamics and luminosity models to estimate the mass of the black hole, they came to a mass of 4.9×10^9 solar mass, similar to the estimate from the follow-up study done by Emsellem, which estimated a mass between 2–5 billion solar masses.